dfelinto/blender-manual/modeling/surfaces/editing.rst

 the copy is selected and placed in :guilabel:`Grab` mode, so you can move it to another place.

-However, with surfaces there are some selections that can't be duplicated, in which case they will just be placed in :guilabel:`Grab` mode… In fact, only selections forming *a single valid sub-grid* are copyable; let's see this in practice:
+However, with surfaces there are some selections that can't be duplicated, in which case they will just be placed in :guilabel:`Grab` mode...
+In fact, only selections forming *a single valid sub-grid* are copyable; let's see this in practice:

 - You can copy a single control point.
 From it, you will be able to "extrude" a "surface curve" along the U axis, and then extrude this unique U-row along the V axis to create a real new surface.